 When you purchase your Heirlooms, touch them gently to assess ripeness.
 If you plan to use them the same day, opt for slightly soft selections; if you are keeping them for a day on your counter, you can select slightly firmer tomatoes.
 Room temperature is best for these beauties, but if you must refrigerate them, allow time for a return to room temperature before serving.

 Heirloom tomatoes are best enjoyed with simple enhancements, which allow for their full beauty and flavor to shine.
-Whether you try a simple Heirloom Tomato Burrata Salad, a Classic Heirloom Tomato BLT Sandwich, our velvety Gazpacho, or our simple and flavorful Heirloom Tomato Bruschetta, deliciousness awaits!
-If that all sounds like too much, or you just want to cut to the chase, simply eat out of hand or slice and serve with Kosher salt and cracked pepper.
+Check out our Recipes page for all kinds of great ideas for maximum enjoyment!
+Whether you try a simple Heirloom Tomato Burrata Salad, a Classic Local Heirloom Tomato BLT Sandwich, our velvety Gazpacho, or our simple and flavorful Heirloom Tomato Bruschetta, deliciousness awaits!
+To this delicious collection of recipes, we are adding an Heirloom Tomato Bloody Mary, a spicy and delicious Heirloom Tomato Panzanella, eye-catching BLT-Stuffed Heirloom Tomatoes, and the piece de resistance, our Heirloom Tomato & Ricotta Tart.
+If that all sounds like too much effort for you, or you just want to cut to the chase, simply eat out of hand or slice and serve with Kosher salt and cracked pepper, and perhaps a bit of good Extra Virgin Olive Oil and Balsamic Vinegar.

 Have more Heirlooms than you can eat, or want to enjoy their deliciousness long after the season has passed?
-Check out this chart on the many ways you can preserve them for use another day.
+Don’t forget that these delicious tomatoes can be dehydrated or frozen, and canned as sauce or whole tomatoes, or salsa.
+They are versatile and preserve-able!

 Local Heirloom Tomato season will come and go before you know it, so plan to take advantage of this delicious bounty ASAP!